PyO3/pyo3/guide/src/getting_started.md

 pip install maturin
 ```

-Now you can initialise the new project:
+Now you can initialize the new project:

 ```bash
 maturin init